 One of their most identifying features is a rapid side-to-side flight pattern just before landing.

 A queen seeks out a nest in spring.
 She lays eggs which birth female workers, then feeds the first generation through their larval stage.

 The workers pupate, emerging as fully grown yellow jackets and take over nest building, care of the young, and food gathering.

 In late summer the queen lays future queens and fertile males.
 These new yellow jackets mate and the future queens find a place to winter in the soil, leaves, and hollow spaces.

 All other yellow jackets die out during fall, and the nests deteriorate.
 Southern yellowjacket nests remain active during winter and contain multiple queens, explaining their large size.

 Yellow Jacket Removal and Control

-Getting rid of yellow jackets is essential if they are invading your property or nesting in public places.
+Getting rid of wasps is essential if they are invading your property or nesting in public places.
 Ongoing treatment, elimination, and advice on making your home less appealing are all part of Croach®’s professional yellow jacket treatment.

 Croach® Pest Control Solution